How to replace

 The Model 60's drive

 The M60 was a reliable drive motor, used for

 1) If you can hear the motor running but its output shaft isn't

 turning, a broken plastic primary drive (armature) gear will almost always be the

 Note: I've been

-fabricating these little gears out of brass for many years now, and they
+fabricating these little gears out of brass for a couple of decades now, and they